Pierre Nouailhetas

-Pierre-Marie-Élie-Louis Nouailhetas (1894–1985) was a French naval officer who served as the governor (gouverneur) of French Somaliland (Côte française des Somalis) from 7 August 1940 until 21 October 1942 during World War II.
+Pierre-Marie-Élie-Louis Nouailhetas (17 December 1894 – 1985) was a French naval officer who served as the governor of French Somaliland from 7 August 1940 until 21 October 1942 during World War II.

 Life

 Before Somaliland

 Nouailhetas was born at Cercoux on 17 December 1894, the second son and child of Louis Nouailhetas, an engineer officer in the navy, and Marie-Anne-Françoise Bertet.
 He entered the École Navale in 1913.
 He received two citations during World War I (1914–18).
 In 1925, he left the navy to join the colonial service.
 His first posting was as an adjutant (adjoint) at Lạng Sơn.
 In 1927, he was promoted the rank of administrator (administrateur) in charge of Tuyên Quang Province.
 He later served as chief of staff (chef de cabinet) to the governor of Cochinchina and then administrator of Bến Tre Province and Cần Thơ Province (1933–36).
 Between 1936 and 1939 he was the secretary-general (secrétaire général) to the Governor General of Indochina.